 TTITLE : B.Voc.
-(Sustainable Agriculture Management)

-Syllabus (Semester Pattern)

-Under Faculty of Interdisciplinary Studies

-YEAR OF IMPLEMENTATION: Syllabus will be implemented from August, 2018

-DURATION : B. Voc.
-Part I, II and III (ThreeYears)

-B. Voc.
-Part I - Diploma (One Year)

-B. Voc.
-Part II - Advanced Diploma (Second

-Year)

-B. Voc.
-Part III - Degree (ThirdYear)

-PATTERN OF EXAMINATIOM: Semester Pattern

-• Theory Examination - At the end of semester as per Shivaji University be internal assessment of practical record, related report submission and project reports at the end of semester ii) In the second semester of B. Voc.
-I, there will be internal practical examination at the end of semester iii) In the 4^{th} and 6^{th} semester of $\,\,B.$ Voc. there will be external practical examination at the end of semester
+(Sustainable Agriculture Management) Syllabus (Semester Pattern) Under Faculty of Interdisciplinary Studies YEAR OF IMPLEMENTATION: Syllabus will be implemented from August, 2022 DURATION : B. Voc.
+Part I, II and III (ThreeYears) B. Voc.
+Part I - Diploma (One Year) B. Voc.
+Part II - Advanced Diploma (Second Year) B. Voc.
+Part III - Degree (ThirdYear) PATTERN OF EXAMINATIOM : Semester Pattern • Theory Examination - At the end of semester as per Shivaji University Rules • Practical Examination - i) In the1st, 3rd and 5th semester of B.Voc. there will be internal assessment of practical record, related report submission and project reports at the end of semester ii) In the second semester of B. Voc.
+I, there will be internal practical examination at the end of semester iii) In the 4th and 6th semester of B. Voc. there will be external practical examination at the end of semester MEDIUM OF INSTRUCTION : English.

-Rules

-• Practical Examination - i) In the 1st, 3rd and 5th semester of B.Voc. there will

-MEDIUM OF INSTRUCTION: English.

 STRUCTURE OF COURSE : B. Voc.
 Part - I, II and III.

-Two Semester Per Year, Two General Papers per year / semester Three Vocational Papers per Year

-/ Semester Three Practical papers per Year /
+Two Semester Per Year, Two General Papers per year / semester Three Vocational Papers per Year / Semester Three Practical papers per Year / Semester.
+SCHEME OF EXAMINATION :

-Semester.

-SCHEME OF EXAMINATION:
+SCHEME OF EXAMINATION :

-A) THEOTY-

-• The theory examination shall be at the end of the each semester.
+- A) THEOTY- - The theory examination shall be at the end of the each semester.

-- All the general theory papers shall carry 40marks and all vocational theory papers shall carry 50marks. - Evaluation of the performance of the students in theory shall be on the basis of semester examination as mentioned above. - Question paper will be set in the view of entire syllabus preferably covering each unit of the syllabus. - Nature of question paper for Theory examination (Excluding Business Communication Paper) - i) There will be seven questions carrying equal marks. - ii) Students will have to solve any five questions - Que.
-No. 1 : Short answer type question with internal choice (Two out of Three) - Que.
+- All the general theory papers shall carry 40marks and all vocational theory papers shall carry 50marks. - Evaluation of the performance of the students in theory shall be on the basis of semester examination as mentioned above. - Question paper will be set in the view of entire syllabus preferably covering each unit of the syllabus. - Nature of question paper for Theory examination (Excluding Business Communication Paper) - i) There will be seven questions carrying equal marks. - ii) Students will have to solve any five questions

+Que.
+No. 1 : Short answer type question with internal choice (Two out of Three)

+Que.
 No. 2 to Que.
-No. 6: Long answer type questions. - Que.
-No. 7: Short Notes with internal choice (Two out of Three)
+No. 6: Long answer type questions.

+Que.
+No. 7 : Short Notes with internal choice (Two out of Three)